Plants-X-Tech/BabyBelt-Pro-V2-Beta/Physical_Build_Guide.md

 <img src="https://github.com/user-attachments/assets/c467dfec-9481-4607-829e-a9c057e60abd" width="600"/>

+>[Note]
+>Unfortunately, we missed taking photos installing the the [*X_RailMount_Side-A*](https://github.com/Plants-X-Tech/BabyBelt-Pro-V2-Beta/blob/main/Printed%20Parts/Gantry/X/%5Ba%5D_BBProV25fl_X_RailMount_Side-A.stl) and [*X_RailMount_Side-B*](https://github.com/Plants-X-Tech/BabyBelt-Pro-V2-Beta/blob/main/Printed%20Parts/Gantry/X/%5Ba%5D_BBProV25fl_X_RailMount_Side-B.stl)
+>Attach these printed parts using 4, **M2x8mm screws** and 4, **M2 Nuts**
+>

 ### Combining Axes
-Now we can combine both the X and Y gantry.
+FUSION HA!

 <img src="https://github.com/user-attachments/assets/473fdab5-2522-43b9-8af5-a2f951ea1a42" width="600"/>

-First attach the linear rail of the Y axis to the X gantry as shown below, using 4 **M2x8mm screws** and 4 **M2 Nuts**.
+- Attach the linear rail of the Y axis to the X gantry as shown below, using 2, **M2x8mm screws** and 2, **M2 Nuts**

 <img src="https://github.com/user-attachments/assets/21deac05-1ee3-4488-a921-4ea1e36e1021" width="600"/>

-Then attach the (component) on the other side of the Y axis in the same manner.
+- Attach the [*LinearRailReplacement*](https://github.com/Plants-X-Tech/BabyBelt-Pro-V2-Beta/blob/main/Printed%20Parts/Gantry/Y/%5Bany%5D_BBProV25fl_LinearRailReplacment.stl) on the other side of the Y axis in the same way

 <img src="https://github.com/user-attachments/assets/2a9f8729-0ef7-4b5c-a443-c390910b8b3d" width="600"/>
 <img src="https://github.com/user-attachments/assets/acf06334-0604-49fc-b51e-eb4bf63ff3b6" width="600"/>

-### Belts
+### GT2 Belts
 >[!NOTE]
->When installing the belts, try to get them as tight as possible when you first install them.
+>When installing the GT2 belts, try to get them as tight as possible when you first install them.
 This will make it easier to get the right tension later.
 You can precut the belts to 480mm (Y axis) and 290mm (X axis) and trim down when finishing, or you can run a much longer length (even the full uncut belt) to make sure you don't cut your belt too short.
 Either way you will have some leftover.

-Now we will run the belts for the X and Y axes.
-Start by running the belt through the Y stop, teeth facing toward the idler, and securing the first 3 teeth into the Y gantry.
+- Run the belt through the Y stop, teeth facing toward the idler, and secure the first 3 teeth into the Y gantry

 <img src="https://github.com/user-attachments/assets/ca81bfab-3e5d-486d-b96a-9b9ca5ce695f" width="600"/>
 <img src="https://github.com/user-attachments/assets/3ed59ce1-2239-4a49-995e-2eba90a14c45" width="600"/>
 <img src="https://github.com/user-attachments/assets/9fc91996-f9ca-4c6b-aebe-649cc2ac882f" width="280"/>

-Next we'll be installing the **Y motor** onto the X gantry.
+Next install the **Y motor** onto the X gantry.

 <img src="https://github.com/user-attachments/assets/6c5f6aa5-57dd-4189-9924-8caff77a258f" width="600"/>

-Install the **pulley** onto the axel, making sure one of the set is on the flat face of the axel.
+- Install the **pulley** onto the motor shaft, making sure the **grub screw** is on the flat face of the shaft

 <img src="https://github.com/user-attachments/assets/579fe1b6-f6c7-4411-b6df-45b265518b7c" width="220"/>
 <img src="https://github.com/user-attachments/assets/071f58c6-990e-44a0-ba01-6ac72f8bc03d" width="400"/>

-Next install the motor onto the X gantry in the position that is closest to the hotend.
-Use 4 **M2.5x8mm** screws.
+- Install the motor onto the X gantry in the position that is closest to the hotend using 4, **M2.5x8mm** screws

 <img src="https://github.com/user-attachments/assets/e293f010-29ba-4cc2-8273-37c5731d21a3" width="600"/>
 <img src="https://github.com/user-attachments/assets/e0f9cdb4-9569-489d-b069-4c3259ad0b1a" width="600"/>

-Next run the belt through the X gantry and around the pulley.
+- Rrun the belt through the X gantry and around the pulley

 <img src="https://github.com/user-attachments/assets/091e5ef2-aa74-447c-a5ac-95f2abefe222" width="600"/>

-Cut the belt so that it fits into the remaining teeth and then secure in place with a zip tie.
+- Cut the belt so that it fits into the remaining teeth and secure in place with a zip tie

 <img src="https://github.com/user-attachments/assets/a53127ae-119e-4037-a419-d7ed17b72d23" width="400"/>
 <img src="https://github.com/user-attachments/assets/28f8cf35-d81d-4924-b71d-981dca9f7f46" width="300"/>

-Now we will do the belt for the X axis.
-Start by running the belt as seen below, going through the lower hole on the right.
+- Run the belt for the X Axis as seen below, going through the lower hole on the right

 <img src="https://github.com/user-attachments/assets/184d2fd3-e540-48bd-bcb0-10c5ce702727" width="600"/>

-This next step is tricking and may take several tries to get it just right.
-Loop the belt around the outside, through the second hole, and then interlock the teeth and pull till it is firmly locked into the first hole.
+- Loop the belt around the outside, through the second hole, and then interlock the teeth and pull till it is firmly locked into the first hole (this can be a bit tricky and may take several tries to get it just right)

 <img src="https://github.com/user-attachments/assets/5b1eb4da-ea42-4e53-a3b7-333254c69d3e" width="400"/>

-Next, push the belt to make space for the pulley on the X axis motor (prepared identically to the Y axis motor).
+- Push the belt to make space for the pulley on the X axis motor (prepared identically to the Y axis motor)

 <img src="https://github.com/user-attachments/assets/7cc1e6fb-92ca-4021-b8f4-b606b99887a3" width="600"/>
 <img src="https://github.com/user-attachments/assets/ce775bd0-d561-49ab-b603-137e55a0fcb3" width="600"/>

-Using a **M3x20 screw**, attach the X belt tensioner on the left side of the assembly.
+- Attach the X belt tensioner on the left side of the assembly using a **M3x20 screw**

 <img src="https://github.com/user-attachments/assets/386532a5-c28e-4e81-bea2-51252f9848a4" width="600"/>